curusarn/ctu-fit-mi-paa/knapsack-problem/REPORT_3.md

 The algorithm is basically hill-climbing except instead of picking the best move, it picks a random move.
 If the selected move improves the solution, then it is always accepted.
 Otherwise, the algorithm makes the move anyway with some probability less than 1.
 The probability decreases exponentially with the “badness” of the move, which is the amount by which the solution is worsened (i.e., energy is increased.)<sup>[2]</sup> This probability decreases with time.

 The algorithm is likely to accept "bad" solutions at first.
 But with time the algorithm is less and less likely to accept "bad" solutions.
-In the end the algorithm accepts almost only better solutions.
+In the end, the algorithm accepts almost only better solutions.

 ## Algorithm description

 ### Simulated annealing

-Algorithm consists of predefined number of individual steps.
+The algorithm consists of a predefined number of individual steps.
 Each step consists of following:

 1. Getting a new candidate solution by inverting N bits from current solution.

 1. Checking if the new candidate solution total weight is not greater than capacity.

-1. Using the new candidate solution if either the new solution is beter (greater total price) than the old one OR if random number between 0 and 1 is greater than `exp( (new_price - old_price) / temperature)`.
+1. Using the new candidate solution if either the new solution is better (greater total price) than the old one OR if a random number between 0 and 1 is greater than `exp( (new_price - old_price) / temperature)`.

-After certain amount of steps the temperature is lowered. (equilibrium => cooling)
+After a certain amount of steps, the temperature is lowered. (equilibrium => cooling)
 If no candidate solution is accepted for many steps the algorithm terminates. (frozen)

 ## Performance measurements